pybpc/walrus/docs/source/algorithms.rst

        # Do something with match

-The original *assignment expression* is replaced with a wrapper function call, which takes the original expression part as parameter.
-And in the wrapper function, it assign the value of the expression to the original variable, then inject such variable into outer scope (:term:`namespace`) with :token:`global <global_stmt>` and/or :token:`nonlocal <nonlocal_stmt>` keyword depending on current context, and finally returns the assigned variable so that the wrapper function call works exactly as before.
+The original *assignment expression* is replaced with a wrapper function call, which takes the original expression part as a parameter.
+And in the wrapper function, it assigns the value of the expression to the original variable, and then injects such variable into outer scope (:term:`namespace`) with :token:`global <global_stmt>` and/or :token:`nonlocal <nonlocal_stmt>` keyword depending on current context, and finally returns the assigned variable so that the wrapper function call works exactly as if we were using an *assignment expression*.

 .. seealso::

-   * variable declration -- :data:`walrus.NAME_TEMPLATE`
+   * variable declaration -- :data:`walrus.NAME_TEMPLATE`
    * wrapper function call -- :data:`walrus.CALL_TEMPLATE`
    * wrapper function definition -- :data:`walrus.FUNC_TEMPLATE`